Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Compatibility of affects relations with space-time

 While demanding all causation to go into the future seems to be a natural assumption, it is actually not necessary to prevent superluminal \textit{signalling}, since causation and signalling are inequivalent concepts (owing to the possibility of fine-tuning).
 The latter is sufficient to disallow agents from being able to transmit information into the spatio-temporal past.

 Operationally, transmitting information, or rather, signals, is encoded (in the current framework) into affects relations between the observed RVs.
 More precisely, $X \affects Y \given \doo(Z)$ captures that an agent (Alice) who intervenes on $X$ can signal to another agent (Bob) who can observe $Y$ and is given information on interventions performed on $Z$.
 If these RVs are embedded in space-time, Bob needs to jointly access $Y$ and $Z$ (which can be done in $\Fut_s (\YY\ZZ) \subseteq \Fut_s (\YY)$) to receive the signal from Alice, who has access to $X$ (accessible in $ \Fut_s (\XX)$).
-To avoid superluminal signalling, we therefore need Bob's variables to be jointly accessible in the future of Alice's interventions only.
+To avoid superluminal signalling, we therefore need Bob's variables to be jointly accessible in the future of Alice's interventions only.\footnote{ While this paragraph suggests a picture of \enquote{human} agents, we recall that interventions in causal modelling are not limited to this setting, but more broadly capture which systems and properties can, in principle, be independently accessed and modified within a physical theory, even if no human could realize such an intervention in practice \cite{Vilasini2025}.
+This perspective aligns with arguments towards causal reformulations of physics \cite{Spekkens2012} and the broader program towards information-theoretic and operational approaches to fundamental physics \cite{Hardy2016}. }

 Moreover, as motivated in \cite{VVC} we only need to consider Irred$_1$ affects relations to ensure that the conditions are not unnecessarily strong.
 For instance, the reducible relation $X_1 X_2 \affects Y$ may arise in a model where $X_1\dircause Y$ and $X_2$ is a dummy variable with no incoming or outgoing arrows (no causes or effects).
 In that case $\YY \succ \XX_2$ is not implied by any relativistic causality principle, and only the constraint implied by the equivalent irreducible relation $X_1\affects Y$ is relevant for no superluminal signalling, imposing $\YY\succ \XX_1$.
 As motivated in \cref{sec:affects-red}, irreducibility serves to eliminate such redundancies.